sveronneau/OS_Nagios/Master/README.md

 # MANDATORY
 Your admin openrc file must be copied in /usr/lib/nagios/plugins/ on the Nagios server and be made readable by all.

+# contacts/contacts_nagios2.cfg (pre-requisite)
+you must edit the contacts_nagios2.cfg file and put your email adress.
+Also, if you don't want the slack integration part, just remove the ',slack' after root in the contactgroup members section.

 # openstack/openstack.cfg (pre-requisite)
 you must edit the openstack.cfg file to reflect the IPs of your environment